IIIF/api/source/api/extension/navplace/index.md

 #### 2.2.2 Feature

 A Feature represents a spatial bounding.
 Every Feature is a GeoJSON object.
 [Go to the GeoJSON specification for a visual example](https://datatracker.ietf.org/doc/html/rfc7946#section-1.5).
-Note that for `id` the IIIF Presentation API 3 property rules are in effect over the GeoJSON specification `id` property recommendations.
+Note that the IIIF Presentation API 3 value requirements for the `id` property are in effect over the GeoJSON specification `id` property value recommendations.
 In this document, the term "Feature" relates to "Feature Object" from the GeoJSON specification.

 *   A Feature _MUST NOT_ be NULL.